shellspec/shellspec/README.md

 ## Use with Docker

-You can run ShellSpec without installation by using Docker.
+You can run ShellSpec without installation using Docker.
 ShellSpec and specfiles run in a Docker container.

 See [How to use ShellSpec with Docker](docs/docker.md).